Planning Your Distribution Strategy

 Distribution Policy Document should include:

-Quick Win: Create a one-page "Portal Quick Reference" document right now with: (1) Portal templates and their settings, (2) Naming convention, (3) When to enable Download/Share, (4) Account/Contact requirement.
+Quick Win: Create a one-page "Portal Quick Reference" document right now with: (1) Portal types and when to use each, (2) Access control options, (3) Naming convention, (4) Account/Contact requirement for external portals.
 Share with anyone who can create portals.

 Your Next Steps

-2. Define Portal types - Create 3-5 Portal templates for common use cases with documented access settings
+2. Define Portal types – Create 4-6 Portal templates for common use cases (both internal and external) with documented access settings

 3. Establish naming conventions – Decide how Portals will be named and organized for easy management

-4. Create external distribution folders - Designate folders with pre-approved, shareable content if you'll link portals to folders
+4. Create external distribution folders – Designate folders with pre-approved, shareable content for external portals

 5. Designate Portal managers – Limit who can create and manage Portals (configure Portal Manager Application Role)

-6. Set access settings framework - Document decision criteria for Allow Download and Allow Share toggles
+6. Set access settings framework – Document decision criteria for access restrictions, expiration, download, and share controls

-7. Emphasize portal isolation - Train portal managers that separate stakeholders need separate portals for tracking
+7. Emphasize portal isolation – Train portal managers that separate external stakeholders need separate portals for tracking

-8. Require Account/Contact linking for relationships - Make this standard practice for portals shared with known accounts and contacts
+8. Require Account/Contact linking – Make this standard practice for external portals shared with known relationships

-9. Document distribution policy - Write clear guidelines for when and how to use each distribution method, especially Portals vs. platform access
+10. Document distribution policy – Write clear guidelines for when and how to use each distribution method

-10. Create initial Portals - Start with 3-5 Portals for your highest-priority external recipients
+11. Create initial Portals – Start with 4-6 Portals for your highest-priority scenarios (mix of internal and external)

-11. Plan for review - Schedule monthly activity reviews initially, then quarterly audits of Portal access and engagement
+12. Plan for review – Schedule monthly activity reviews initially, then quarterly audits

 Remember: distribution is an extension of your permission and folder strategy.
-The default for external sharing should be Portals, not user accounts.
+Portals now handle both internal collaboration and external sharing.
 Plan your distribution with the same care as permissions and folders, and ensure all three systems work together cohesively.

 Related Articles